Equality and diversity

 - Departmental structures and systems which support and encourage the progression or promotion of all and enable them to progress and continue in their careers.

 - Departmental organisation, structure, management arrangements and culture that are open, inclusive and transparent and encourage the participation of all within the department.

 - Flexible approaches and provisions that enable individuals, at all career and life stages, to optimize their contribution to their department, institution and to science, technology, engineering and mathematics.

 - Professional conduct that is embedded into Departmental culture and behaviour.

 We are currently a Juno practitioner and have completed the following key actions:

-- Collection of quantitative diversity information
+- Collection and monitoring of quantitative EDI data.

-- Collection of qualitative survey information
+- Collection and monitoring of survey data.

 We are working towards becoming a Juno champion by doing the following: